microsoft/react-native-code-push/README.md

 ## Getting Started

-Once you've followed the general-purpose ["getting started"](http://codepush.tools/docs/getting-started.html) instructions for setting up your CodePush account, you can start CodePush-ifying your React Native app by running the following command from within your app's root directory:
+Once you've followed the general-purpose [getting started](http://codepush.tools/docs/getting-started.html) instructions for setting up your CodePush account, you can start CodePush-ifying your React Native app by running the following command from within your app's root directory:

 ```shell
 npm install --save react-native-code-push
 ```

-As with all other React Native plugins, the integration experience is different for iOS and Android, so perform the following setup steps depending on which platform(s) you are targeting.
-Note, if you are targeting both platforms it is recommended to create separate CodePush applications for each platform.
+As with all other React Native plugins, the integration experience is different for iOS and Android.
+Performing the following setup steps depends on which platform(s) you are targeting.
+*Note, if you are targeting both platforms it is recommended to create separate CodePush applications for each platform.*

 If you want to see how other projects have integrated with CodePush, you can check out the excellent [example apps](#example-apps--starters) provided by the community.
 Additionally, if you'd like to quickly familiarize yourself with CodePush + React Native, you can check out the awesome getting started videos produced by [Bilal Budhani](https://www.youtube.com/watch?v=uN0FRWk-YW8&feature=youtu.be) and/or [Deepak Sisodiya ](https://www.youtube.com/watch?v=f6I9y7V-Ibk).